unsw-restech/unsw-restech.github.io/docs/_sources/software/python.rst.txt

     z1234567@katana2 ~]$ python3 -m venv /home/z1234567/.venvs/venv-tutorial-1

 That's it, we are done.
-If you want to take a look under the hood, see `what's in my virtualenv? <python-virtualenvs-internals.rst>`_
+If you want to take a look under the hood, see :ref:`Virtual Environments from the inside`

+.. note:: We use the command `which` to show the path of the executable.
+It's an example command that you do not need to replicate unless you are checking your work.

 Next, we need to **activate** our venv.
 This makes our virtualenv our current environment.
 To activate, we execute :code:`source /path/to/venv/bin/activate`.
 Note that after activation, the prompt changes to make it clear you are now in a venv.
 You can see the change in which versions of :code:`python3` and :code:`pip3` are available before and after activation: